GuilBlack/LNEngine/README.md

 - That's probably it unless I forgot something...

 The executable is constructed with the LNApp project and the Assets etc are copied to the output directory so that you can just plug and play in renderdoc.
 That's about it for now.
-With all of this, you should be able to run the application and ~~a beautiful square~~ **TWO** beautiful squares. 😊
+With all of this, you should be able to run the application and two beautiful cubes. 😊

 ![square-image](github-images/preview.gif)